You can trace my freelance journey way back in 2016. Where I and my partner Joy decided to set-up this website, to write our journey as a couple.

 At first, I am worried that I might not be able to deliver and meet the client’s expectations.
 I’m worried that my knowledge is not enough to complete this task.
 I am worried that if in the middle of each project, there will be an internet outage that usually lasts more than a week.

-Too many worries and I cannot blame myself.
+Too many worries I got in my freelance journey and I cannot blame myself.
 Those were all legit.

 Good thing I was able to push myself to just start and do it anyway.